markNZed/processism-react-three/storyboard.md

 Visuals: Gradually zoom out to reveal that these blobs are part of a larger, more complex entity composed of multiple blobs and relations.
 This larger entity oscillates even more slowly, encompassing and influencing the smaller blobs within it.
 Purpose: The zoom-out illustrates how different processes, each with its own sense of time, fit into a broader system.
 This reinforces the idea that time is contextual, shaped by the dynamics of processes within a larger framework.
 ## 26.3.
 Narration
 In processism, time is not a uniform, independent measure; it is intimately tied to the processes that define it.
-Consider these two entities—represented by oscillating blobs.
+Consider these two entities — represented by oscillating blobs.
 Each follows the same sequence of states, but at different rates.
 From the perspective of the smaller, faster-oscillating blob, the larger one appears to move more slowly, and vice versa.

-These blobs are connected by dynamic relations, which change as their internal processes unfold.
 Time, in this context, is relative to the speed of each process.
-As we align their states, we see that while the rhythm differs, the sequence remains consistent—a reflection of how time is experienced differently by each process.
+As we align their states, we see that while the rhythm differs, the sequence remains consistent — a reflection of how time is experienced differently by each process.

-Zooming out, we observe that these entities are part of a larger system, where multiple processes occur simultaneously, each with its own sense of time.
-This layered understanding of time challenges the conventional view of time as a uniform flow and instead presents it as something shaped by the dynamics of the processes we observe.
+Zooming out, we observe that these entities are part of a larger system, where multiple processes occur simultaneously, each with its own time.
+This layered understanding of time challenges the conventional view of time as a uniform flow and instead presents it as something shaped by the processes of observation.

 # 27. Scene: Boundaries and Permeability
 ## 27.1.
 Objective
 To explore how boundaries are defined, maintained, and perceived in processism, emphasizing their dynamic and permeable nature.
 ## 27.2.
 Animation
 A collection of particles connected by dynamic arcs representing relationships between them.
 These particles first assemble into distinct entities with clear boundaries.
 Afterward, the particles disassemble and then reassemble into a different set of entities, showing how boundaries shift depending on the relations that are emphasized.
 ## 27.3.
 Narration
 In processism, boundaries are not fixed or absolute but are instead reflections of the relationships we focus on and the sensitivity we bring to those relationships.
 For example, imagine grouping people by race, religion, or gender.
 Depending on which characteristics we highlight, different boundaries emerge, defining distinct entities.

-In material relations, boundaries are often more rigid.
+In material relations, boundaries are more rigid.
 Consider the air inside a ball; it's distinct from the air outside, clearly separated by the ball's surface.
 Here, the boundary is material and less permeable.

-However, when we shift our focus to immaterial entities—like social groups, ideas, or concepts—boundaries become more fluid and permeable.
+However, when we shift our focus to immaterial entities — like social groups, ideas, or concepts — boundaries become fluid and permeable.
 The internal elements of one group might also belong to another.
-For instance, gender and religion can overlap, leading to shared internal relations across different boundaries.
+For instance, gender and religion overlap, leading to shared internal relations across different boundaries.

 In these cases, boundaries are not just about physical separation but are also shaped by how we perceive and attend to the relations between entities.
 The permeability of these boundaries allows for complex interactions across different systems, reflecting both the nature of the relations and our own sensitivity to them.

 The concept of boundaries in processism challenges us to consider how our focus on certain relations defines the entities we observe and how permeable those boundaries can be.
-This understanding encourages a more nuanced view of the world, where the separation between entities is not always as clear-cut as it might first appear.
+This understanding encourages a more nuanced view of the world, where the separation between entities is not as clear-cut as it might first appear.

 # 28. Scene: Perspectives
 ## 28.1.
 Objective